- Humanities Institute Graduate Student Fellowships

 - Curating Scholarship: A Workshop on the Visual Presentation of Research

 Now accepting applications from graduate students for grants to attend the Digital Humanities Summer Institute (DHSI) in Victoria, BC, Canada.
-The deadline for applications is October 18, 2019 at 5 pm.
+The deadline for applications is November 20, 2023 at noon (12 pm).

-The Institute for the Humanities will provide funding for up to four humanities graduate students to attend the DHSI from June 1-5 or June 8-12, 2020 at the University of Victoria, Canada.
+The Institute for the Humanities will provide funding for up to five humanities graduate students to attend the DHSI from June 3-7 or June 10-14, 2024 at the University of Victoria, Canada.
 Participants may choose to attend one or two weeks of the Institute.
 Each week will include skills training workshops as well as a selection of colloquia, “unconferences,” panels, and institute lectures.

 Grants will cover the registration fee for one week and provide $500 in reimbursement towards travel.
 These grants require matching support from the applicant’s home department.
-We anticipate awarding four grants for summer 2020.
+We anticipate awarding five grants for summer 2024.
 Grant awards will be based on the plan of study, including the statement of interest and rationale for participation.

 Students enrolled in doctoral programs in LSA humanities departments at the University of Michigan, Ann Arbor campus, are invited to apply.

 Criteria for funding include: relevance of the course offerings to the applicant’s dissertation or collaborative project, need for (further) training pursuant to research for that dissertation or related project, and the applicant’s status in their graduate program.
 Students who have not received an Institute for the Humanities DHSI grant will have priority over those who have.